Clinical Case Review Jobs in USA with Visa Sponsorship

 Does Clinical Case Review qualify as a specialty occupation for H-1B purposes?

 Yes, when the role requires a bachelor's degree or higher in a specific clinical field such as nursing, social work, or medicine.
 Positions requiring a BSN, MSW, or MD to perform utilization review and clinical criteria evaluation consistently meet USCIS specialty occupation standards.
-Roles where any general degree satisfies the requirement are harder to sponsor under H-1B.
+Roles where any general degree satisfies the requirement are harder to sponsor under H-1B visa.

 Which visa categories are most common for Clinical Case Review sponsorship?